haskellcamargo/php-maybe-monad/README.md

 Maybe\Maybe(null)->toList(); // => []
 ```

-Made with :heart: by Marcelo Camargo
+Made with :heart: by Marcelo Camargo and Reinaldo Rauch